dlang-tour/core/public/content/en/basics.md

 and types from the given **module** available.

-The standard library, called [Phobos](https://www.dlang.org/phobos/), is located under the *package* `std` and those modules are referenced through `import std.MODULE`.
+The standard library, called [Phobos](https://www.dlang.org/phobos/), is located under the **package** `std` and those modules are referenced through `import std.MODULE`.

-The import statement can also be used to selectively import certain symbols of a module:
+The import statement can also be used to selectively import certain symbols of a module.
+This improves the already short compile times of D source.

     import std.stdio: writeln, writefln;